chrissarmstrong/seeking-manifold/content/index.md

 - [[Research Areas of Interest]]
 - [[Little Experiments/index|Little Experiments]]

-Here's a little map of what I've been up to lately:
+Here's a map of what I've been up to lately:

 ![[Pasted image 20240301084431.png]]